Accounting Firms in Miami Help Monitor Compliance with National Mortgage Settlement

 “BKD brings a wealth of compliance experience to the table and is proud to be part of a project of this magnitude,” said Don Hutson, national industry partner for BKD National Financial Services Group.
 “Our advisors will work closely with the team assembled to complete this important work in line with BKD’s commitment to delivering unmatched client service.”

-“Baker Tilly is pleased to have been selected for this important role,” said Christine Anderson, CPA, CITP, managing partner of assurance, and financial services industry leader at Baker Tilly.
+“Baker Tilly is pleased to have been selected for this important role,” said Christine Anderson, Accountant, CITP, managing partner of assurance, and financial services industry leader at Baker Tilly.
 “This work will employ our independence and objectivity, significant mortgage banking industry experience, and technical expertise to validate compliance with the settlement agreement.”

 As a secondary professional firm, BKD’s principal services will be related to periodic on-site or remote reviews of its designated mortgage loan servicer and associated work.
 Compliance metrics will include testing for proper documentation of foreclosures, loss mitigation offers and proper evaluation of loan modification applications.